Jose Altuve Player Props: Astros vs. Rays

-On Saturday, Jose Altuve (.605 slugging percentage in past 10 games, including three home runs) and the Houston Astros face the Tampa Bay Rays, whose starting pitcher will be Taj Bradley.
-First pitch is at 7:15 PM ET.
+The Houston Astros, including Jose Altuve (.413 on-base percentage in past 10 games, 52 points above season-long percentage), take on starter Zack Littell and the Tampa Bay Rays at Minute Maid Park, Sunday at 2:10 PM ET.

-In his most recent appearance, he strung together two hits (going 2-for-4 with a triple) against the Rays.
+In his previous game, he notched a home run while going 1-for-5 against the Rays.

 Jose Altuve Game Info & Props vs. the Rays